kubernetes-sigs/gateway-api/site-src/guides/traffic-splitting.md

 ## Blue-green traffic rollout

-After internal testing has validated succesful responses from `foo-v2`, it's desirable to shift a small percentage of the traffic to the new Service for gradual and more realistic testing.
+After internal testing has validated successful responses from `foo-v2`, it's desirable to shift a small percentage of the traffic to the new Service for gradual and more realistic testing.
 The HTTPRoute below adds `foo-v2` as a backend along with weights.
-The weights add up to a total of 100 so `foo-v1` recieves 90/100=90% of the traffic and `foo-v2` recieves 10/100=10% of the traffic.
+The weights add up to a total of 100 so `foo-v1` receives 90/100=90% of the traffic and `foo-v2` receives 10/100=10% of the traffic.

 ![Traffic splitting](/images/traffic-splitting-2.png)